Loopy games #

 Although extensionality still holds, it's not always sufficient to prove two games equal.
 For

 prove this just leads to a cyclic argument.
-Instead, we can use LGame.eq_of_bisim
+Instead, we can use LGame.eq_of_bisim, which can

 roughly be interpreted as saying "if two games have the same shape, they're equal".
 In this case,